sseraj/exawind-benchmarks/nalu-wind/2D_airfoils_Transition/1_NLF1-0416/README.md

 Specifically, the errors in the predicted drag coefficient at AoA=5° are 2.87% for the transition simulation and 57.56% for the fully turbulent simualtion.

 Each case with the "Fine" mesh took approximately 40 minutes to 10,000 iterations, using 4 Picard iterations per time step, on 26 cores of NREL's Kestrel HPC cluster.
 The number of cores per case was not determined by Nalu-Wind’s scalability on Kestrel, but simply to accommodate 4 cases on a single node of Kestrel.

+## Run Directory Contents

+The run directory contains the files listed below for two angles of attack, 0° and 5° for both 1) Local turbulence intensity and 2) Constant turbulence intensity options:

+ - Nalu-Wind input yaml file
+ - Nalu-Wind output log & force file
+ - post-processing script for the force files
+    - python postpro.py

 ## References
 [^1]: https://transitionmodeling.larc.nasa.gov/